-Community banks such as ours make and keep small business and agricultural loans for which there is no active market.
-It would be very difficult and expensive to mark them to market.
-This proposal may be feasible for very large banks with abundant resources, but it is not workable for my bank.
+Community banks such as this bank create and hold small business loans for which there is no active market; it would be very difficult and costly to mark them to market.

 Accounting standards and guidance should not be pro-cyclical.
 Recent market conditions have demonstrated the pro-cyclical nature of mark-to-market accounting as declining values of financial instruments necessitated write-downs and sales, causing further write-downs and sales.
-I urge you not to make changes which would exacerbate this cyclicality and create greater volatility in bank balance sheets.